Degree of unsaturation: Simplified formulae

 where C = number of carbons, H = number of hydrogens, X = number of halogens and N = number of nitrogens, gives an equivalent result.

 In either case, oxygen and other divalent atoms do not contribute to the degree of unsaturation, as 2 − 2 = 0.

 Explanation

-For hydrocarbons, the DBE (or IHD) tells us the number of rings and/or extra bonds in a non-saturated structure, which equals to the number of hydrogen pairs that are required to make the structure saturated, simply because joining two elements to form a ring or adding one extra bond in a structure reduces the need for two H's.
-For non-hydrocarbons, the elements in a pair can include any elements in the lithium family and the fluorine family in the periodic table, not necessary all H's.
+For hydrocarbons, the DBE (or IHD) tells us the number of rings and/or extra bonds in a non-saturated structure, which equals the number of hydrogen pairs that are required to make the structure saturated, simply because joining two elements to form a ring or adding one extra bond (e.g., a single bond changed to a double bond) in a structure reduces the need for two H's.
+For non-hydrocarbons, the elements in a pair can include any elements in the lithium family and the fluorine family in the periodic table, not necessarily all H's.

 A popular form of the formula is as follows:

 where C, N, H and X represent the number of carbon, nitrogen, hydrogen and halogen atoms, respectively.
 Each of the terms on the RHS can be explained, respectively, as follows: